-One of the main objectives of PR campaigns is to be able to target the right people.
-As any other company, yours also has a preferred public group that it needs to favor.
-In this regard, PR campaigns set as their objective to identify the proper target audience for your brand.
+One of the main objectives of PR campaigns is to target the right people.
+As with any other company, yours also has a preferred public group that it needs to favor.
+In this regard, PR campaigns aim to identify the proper target audience for your brand.

-This includes categorizing them on the basis of interests, online platforms, social media involvement, timing, etc.
+This includes categorizing them based on interests, online platforms, social media involvement, timing, etc.

-Using data-driven approaches is the most effective method of identifying the perfect target audience for your brand, and is a goal for every PR campaign in order to have the success it aims for.
+Using data-driven approaches is the most effective method of identifying the perfect target audience for your brand and is a goal for every PR campaign to have the success it aims for.

 You might think that measuring the success of a PR campaign is rather difficult since the metrics can be fluid and hard to put into numbers.
 After all, how do you measure reputation, trust, loyalty, credibility, etc.?
 There are many different variables in action when it comes to brand awareness and sales growth, which makes it difficult to directly link a company’s success to the promotion of a PR campaign.